Get the Facts on Water System Condemnation

 CONDEMNATION IN THE U.S.

 Based on our public opinion survey, only a small minority (21%) supported the idea that government should take over private utilities and become the sole provider of water and wastewater services, indicating a clear lack of support for condemnation or remunicipalization efforts.
 Across the political spectrum, pluralities of support for continued private operation were found among each party.
-Read Truth from the Tap’s full survey view the results here.
+View the survey results here.